What Is Trauma-Informed Addiction Treatment?

 There are a number of different therapies that can be incorporated into addiction treatment to help address trauma.
 Some of the most common include:

-A type of cognitive-behavioral therapy (CBT), DBT teaches individuals specific skills to help them cope with uncomfortable feelings and change unhealthy behavior.
-It was originally developed to treat borderline personality disorder but has become a common treatment trauma-informed addiction treatment method among rehabs and clinicians.
+- Dialectical Behavioral Therapy (DBT): A type of cognitive-behavioral therapy, DBT teaches individuals specific skills to help them cope with uncomfortable feelings and change unhealthy behavior.
+It was originally developed to treat borderline personality disorder but has become a common treatment trauma-informed addiction treatment methods among rehabs and clinicians.

-Seeking Safety is an evidence-based, skills-focused therapy for people with a history of substance abuse and trauma.
+- Seeking Safety: Seeking Safety is an evidence-based, skills-focused therapy for people with a history of substance misuse and trauma.
 It can be conducted in either group or individual treatment settings.
 Seeking Safety is designed to help participants develop healthy coping skills for handling uncomfortable emotions.